Government Procurement Fraud Charges & Avoiding Criminal Liability

 Government Contract Fraud and False Claims: Procurement fraud schemes come in various forms.
 Contractors investigated or indicted for mischarging for cost or labor can be held for violating the False Claims Act.
 Criminal penalties can also be implemented for knowingly charging customers higher rates or costs than contracted for.

 Bid Rigging: Bid rigging in government contracting occurs when there is some form of price-fixing when a public contract is somehow promised before the solicitation is published or evaluated.
-Bid rigging also leads to other criminal procurement fraud charges such as conspiracy or collusion and false claims violations.
+Bid rigging also leads to other criminal fraud charges such as conspiracy or collusion and false claims violations.

 Accounting and mischarge procurement fraud schemes: When small businesses and other contractors knowingly charge unallowable costs to the government, concealing or misrepresenting them as allowable costs, or otherwise hiding them in an effort to deceive the government, companies will face criminal liability for government contract fraud.